 What is your favorite part of being a photographer?

 Photography for me is creativity.
 If I intend to take pictures of subjects (accessories, decorations) I think of ideas, then I go to different stores to get the items I need.
-I also look on the internet for some examples and work of others photographers.
+I also look on the internet for some examples and the work of other photographers.
 As well, before I go to travel or to visit a new place I search to see what’s in the area.
-I always try to capture the images in a way I see it.
+I always try to capture the images in a way I see them.
 So the whole process it’s just creative work.
-It never stops (ideas, finding items, traveling, taking pictures and editing).
+It never stops (ideas, finding items, traveling, taking pictures, and editing).
 So my favorite part of being a photographer is being creative.